Click here to view scale diagrams of each tower.

 Westferry Road and Heron Quays Road.
 Approximately 120m.

 - Elizabeth House redevelopment.
-3 new midrises for Waterloo, adjacent to the station.
-Heights are 117m/107m/90m.
+A trio of midrises for Waterloo, adjacent to the station.
+In October 2008, these

 - Islington City Basin Towers.
 Two towers with heights of 115m and 90m have outline planning permission for a site

-- Arrowhead Quay.
 A Docklands office development being planned by Ballymore.
-114m/26 storeys.
+Currently on hold.
+Work has been completed

 - Milton Court.
 Heron International, in partnership with Berkeley Homes, are planning a major residential tower for the City.

 This will stand on a site immediately adjacent to Citypoint, adding to the emerging cluster around Moorgate.
 112m/35 floors.

 - Walbrook Square.
 A major redevelopment of a prominent site between Cannon Street and Bank stations which has seen

 the demolition of Bucklersbury House, one of the City's ugliest and most prominent eyesores.
 In its place will